Nearly $1 Million in Drugs, Guns, Nazi Paraphernalia Seized in Pa. Drug Bust

 "These traffickers were also carrying ghost guns, which are quickly becoming the weapon of choice for criminals and fueling the gun violence epidemic,” Attorney General Shapiro said in a statement.

-During the raid, police say Gallucci, 34, was placed in custody though Weikert was able to escape during the search and remains at large.
+During the raid, police say Gallucci, 34, was placed in custody though Weikert was able to escape and remains at large.